Ximena Cristi: Work

 According to Cristi, her inspiration always came from nature: "If I have a still life, a chair, an object, or a tree, it's very objective, very real, born from there."
 While she applied her personal vision to her paintings, she acknowledged that she never painted from her imagination, always using something objective as her guide.
 Her work is primarily based on interiors, gardens, still lives, and human figures.
 Some of her signature works can be found at the Chilean National Museum of Fine Arts, including Jugadores de rugby, El árbol del jardín, and Sillón de espaldas.
 Other works are featured at the Casa del Arte, Museum of Visual Arts, and various other museums and private collections.

 Among more than a dozen awards received throughout her career are, notably, the Altazor Award in 2011 and the Pablo Neruda Order of Artistic and Cultural Merit in 2022.

+Personal life

+Cristi was married to Abraham Freifeld, a Chilean-Romanian sculptor, professor and engineer.
+Cristi and Freifeld had two sons.

+On 21 July 2022 Cristi died in Santiago, aged 101.